mtna/rds-python/README.md

 More detailed documentation about what the current version of RDS can do can be found [here](https://documenter.getpostman.com/view/2220438/SzS4QmXD?version=latest#intro.)

 If you are interested in using the RDS framework directly, you can visit our site [here](https://www2.richdataservices.com/).

-## Contributing
-All pull requests are welcome.
-If you would like to make a major change, please open the issue for discussion first.

 ## Software
 Compatible with Python 2.7 and Python 3.6 and higher.